-At an AP, Tthis attribute indicates that the number of 1000 TUs that pass before an AP disassociates an inactive non-AP STA.
-This value is transmitted in the (Re)Association Response and Reassociation Response frames.
+At an AP, Tthis attribute indicates that the time period that passes before an AP disassociates an inactive non-AP STA.
+This value may be overriden by the AP based on the non-AP STA indication, if any, in (Re)Association Request frame.
+This The (overridden, if needed)value is transmitted in the (Re)Association Response and Reassociation Response frames.

-At a non-AP STA, this attribute indicates the requested maximum idle time after which the AP might disassociate the inactive non-AP STA.
-This value is transmitted in the (Re)Association Request frames."
+At a non-AP STA, this attribute indicates the requested time before which the AP should not disassociate the inactive non-AP STA due to inactivity.
+This value might be transmitted in the (Re)Association Request frame."

 ::= { dot11StationConfigEntry 107}